apache/arrow/docs/source/format/CDeviceDataInterface.rst

 should not change in any way -- including adding new members.

-Backwards-compatible changes are allowed, for example new macro values for :c:typedef:`ArrowDeviceType` or converting the reserved 24 bytes into a different type/member without changing the size of the structure.
+Backwards-compatible changes are allowed, for example new macro values for :c:type:`ArrowDeviceType` or converting the reserved 24 bytes into a different type/member without changing the size of the structure.

 Any incompatible changes should be part of a new specification, for example